Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Introduction

 $\mathcal{PT}$-symmetric non-Hermitian Hamiltonians, which are capable of possessing real energy spectra, were initially conceived of in quantum physics \cite{bender1998real}.
 There, a sudden phase transition from the exact to the broken region (or vice versa) was realized by passing a critical threshold in which two eigenvalues and their corresponding eigenvectors coalesce, commonly known as the exceptional point degeneracy \cite{wang2022exceptional}.
 In the broken phase, eigenvalues emerge as complex conjugate pairs in which modes with positive and negative imaginary components experience exponential amplification and attenuation, respectively.
-Given the similarity between the Schrödinger equation in quantum mechanics and the wave equation, $\mathcal{PT}$-symmetry was readily extended to optics \cite{ozdemir2019parity,makris2010pt,miri2012bragg,zheng2010non}, acoustics \cite{yang2022design,gu2021controlling,zhu2014p} and elastic systems \cite{geng2021chiral,christensen2016parity,rosa2021exceptional,braghini2021non}, primarily through ``gain-loss energy pumping mechanisms" via an odd, imaginary form of modulation.
-Notable among these are the realizations of unidirectional reflection-less absorbers \cite{feng2013experimental}, microring lasers \cite{ge2011unconventional,hodaei2014parity}, dynamic power oscillations \cite{miroshnichenko2011nonlinearly,ruter2010observation}, nonreciprocal light propagation \cite{chang2014parity}, invisible acoustic sensors \cite{fleury2015invisible}, and asymmetric wave scattering \cite{graefe2011pt,wu2019asymmetric}.
+Given the similarity between the Schrödinger equation in quantum mechanics and the wave equation, $\mathcal{PT}$ symmetry was readily extended to optics \cite{ozdemir2019parity,makris2010pt,miri2012bragg,zheng2010non}, acoustics \cite{yang2022design,gu2021controlling,zhu2014p} and elastic systems \cite{geng2021chiral,christensen2016parity,braghini2021non}, primarily through ``gain-loss energy pumping mechanisms" via an odd, imaginary form of modulation.
+Notable among these are the realizations of unidirectional reflectionless absorbers \cite{feng2013experimental}, microring lasers \cite{ge2011unconventional,hodaei2014parity}, dynamic power oscillations \cite{miroshnichenko2011nonlinearly,ruter2010observation}, nonreciprocal light propagation \cite{chang2014parity}, and invisible acoustic sensors \cite{fleury2015invisible}.
 In the photonics domain, different approaches have been undertaken to implement $\mathcal{PT}$-symmetric optical systems, including aperiodic temporal modulation \cite{li2020parity}, dynamic gain-loss modulation \cite{song2019direction,liu2020scattering}, and Floquet systems \cite{wang2018photonic,koutserimpas2018parametric}.
-However, $\mathcal{PT}$-symmetric phononic systems with gain-loss mechanisms have been significantly less explored and limited to space-periodic modulations.
-Additionally, there remains a large gap between the dynamics, response and behavior of $\mathcal{PT}$-symmetric systems on one hand, and the wave dispersion patterns that culminate from different modulation forms on the other.
-Finally, the vast majority of current literature focuses on leveraging the features of such systems in the context of scattering properties at the boundaries of modulated waveguides, with little to no attention to the wave propagation profile inside the medium itself.
+However, $\mathcal{PT}$-symmetric phononic systems have been significantly less explored and limited to space-periodic modulations.
+In these systems, an imaginary stiffness modulation of an elastic medium becomes equivalent to a cycle of negative (gain) and positive (loss) damping terms in the motion equations that can be experimentally enacted via negative and positive resistive shunt circuits attached to piezoelectric patches that are bonded to the elastic medium, along with a negative capacitance that amplifies the gain and loss effects as needed \cite{wu2019asymmetric}.
+Additionally, there remains a large gap between the dynamics, response and behavior of $\mathcal{PT}$-symmetric systems on the one hand, and the wave dispersion patterns that culminate from different modulation forms on the other.
+To date, the vast majority of efforts have primarily focused on leveraging the features of such systems in the context of scattering properties at the boundaries and downstream of modulated waveguides, with little to no attention to the wave propagation profile inside the medium itself.